Client Login

 The above investments are considered high-risk and therefore advice is crucial to ensure that they are suitable.

-In conjunction with above you have pensions, with access restricted to people over the age of 55 (increasing to age 57 in 2028) but represent the opportunity to contribute towards long-term retirement savings.
+In conjunction with the above you have pensions, with access restricted to people over the age of 55 (increasing to age 57 in April 2028), representing the opportunity to contribute towards long-term retirement savings.

-The standard pension contribution annual allowance is £40,000 gross, the maximum contribution an individual can make or receive in a tax year without receiving a tax charge.
-Restrictions can apply if overall remuneration is in excess of £240,000, as the allowance may be tapered by £1 for each £2 of excess, to a minimum of £4,000.
-However, individuals may be able to “carry forward” unused allowances from the preceding 3 tax years, potentially saving more than the standard annual allowance in a tax year.
+The standard pension contribution annual allowance is £60,000 gross, the maximum contribution an individual can make or receive in a tax year without receiving a tax charge.
+However, individuals may be able to ‘carry forward’ unused allowances from the preceding three tax years, potentially saving more than the standard annual allowance in a tax year.
+Restrictions can apply if your adjusted income is in excess of £260,000 (if their threshold income also exceeds £200,000), as the allowance may be tapered by £1 for each £2 of income in excess of this, to a minimum contribution allowance of £10,000.

 A tax-efficient future